 Strawberry oatmeal bars are made with strawberry preserves and an oatmeal almond crumble.
 They store well and are perfect to bring to picnics, showers and more!

 Strawberry oatmeal bars are easy to make from scratch.
 They have a buttery crust and a crumble topping that pair oh-so-well with strawberry preserves.
 I personally like adding a few freshly chopped strawberries in the filling for extra flavor.
 The addition of almonds and almond extract take these bars to the next level!

 Why you should make this recipe: I love this recipe because it is easy and versatile.
-The crust and the oat topping are made from the same mixture while the strawberry filling can be swapped out for different fruit.
+The crust and the oat topping are made from the same mixture while the strawberry filling can be swapped out for different fruit, such as raspberries.
 The result is a flavorful bar with a buttery crumble and sweet filling.

 How to make strawberry oatmeal bars

 - Preheat oven to 350 F.

 - Make the oatmeal crust/topping: Use an electric mixer to combine dry ingredients.
 Add butter and mix until the mixture resembles coarse sand.

 - Bake the crust: Transfer half the mixture to an 8×8 pan and press it down firmly.
 Bake for 20 minutes.

 - Add filling and oatmeal topping: Spread preserves over baked crust and add fresh strawberries on top.
 Sprinkle remaining oat mixture evenly over the fruit layer.